Electives

 Advanced Drama / Mr. Estep: Advanced Drama is open to 8th grade students who completed Intermediate Drama in 7th grade.
 Advanced Drama students will be required to perform in production with their class.
 Students will also complete projects using theater techniques such as: documentaries, silent films, and scene work.

-Advanced Art / Ms. Bishop: Advanced Art is open to 8th grade students who completed Art in 7th grade and have the recommendation of their teacher.
+Advanced Art /Mrs. Hernandez: Advanced Art is open to 8th grade students who completed Art in 7th grade and have the recommendation of their teacher.
 In this course, students will explore more advanced drawing and painting techniques.
 Students will also study art as a form of communication and expression, learn and use the principles of art and design, and explore the role of artists throughout history.

 Support Electives